 The European and Japanese versions have the same “fixed” cutscene as the prototype.

-When you press Select during the game, you are taken to a black screen where your character’s flowers, stars, and players (lives) are listed.
-In the prototype, these words are spelled out instead of being abbreviated in the US/European/Japanese retail versions.
+When you press Select during the game, you are taken to a screen where your character’s flowers, stars, and players (lives) are listed.
+In the prototype, the words are not abbreviated as they are in all retail versions.

-Also, your character’s name, the values of each category, and the pointing arrows (not seen in the US/European/Japanese retail versions) flash rapidly in the prototype.
+Also, your character’s name, the values of each category, and the arrows flash rapidly in the prototype.

-In the US/European/Japanese retail versions, collecting 100 flowers causes a 1-Up star to appear.
-What’s interesting is that the North American instruction manual contradicts the final version in that it states: “Flowers- Collect as many of these as you can!
+In all retail versions, collecting 100 flowers triggers a 1-Up star.
+What’s interesting is that the North American instruction manual contradicts the final version in that it states, “Flowers- Collect as many of these as you can!
 For every 50 flowers you collect, a 1-up star appears.”

-The prototype stays true to the manual, so only 50 flowers are needed to call forth a 1-Up star.
+The prototype stays true to the manual, meaning that only 50 flowers are needed to call forth a 1-Up star.

-Furthermore, the North American instruction manual has this to say about the stars: “Stars- For every 10 stars collected, a 1-up star appears.”
-Again, this is incorrect in the US/European/Japanese retail games, as 20 stars are needed for a 1-up star to appear.
+Furthermore, the North American instruction manual has this to say about the stars, “Stars- For every 10 stars collected, a 1-up star appears.”
+Again, this is incorrect in all retail versions, as 20 stars are needed for a 1-up star to appear.

-In the prototype, only 10 stars are needed.
+In the prototype, only 10 stars are required.

-While playing through both versions side-by-side, I was left with 19 lives when I reached Fat Cat in the US retail version and a whopping 31 lives in the prototype.
+While playing through the prototype and the American version side-by-side, I was left with 19 lives when I reached Fat Cat in the U.S. game and a whopping 31 lives in the prototype.
 Obviously, these lower item requirements make the game even less of a challenge than before.
 That Fat Cat doesn’t stand a chance in the prototype!